zenozeng/cocolour/README.md

 ### 2014-05-05 -- 2014-05-11

-- New Name: cocolour
+- New name: cocolour

-- New Domain: cocolour.com
+- New domain: cocolour.com

 - Deploy on Github Pages

+- Move clustering/ to new repo: zenozeng/colors-clustering

+- Use CIEDE2000 for calc color difference

+- [TODO] Add test for CIEDE2000

+- [TODO] Rewrite clolors-clustering using K-Means algorithm & CIEDE2000,
+  use seeds from CSS Color Module Level 3.